freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 250.1

-It looks good so far.
+Next, you need a column for the customer who is renting a bike.
 Add column named `customer_id`.
-This will have the id of the customer that is renting a bike.
+This will have an id of a customer from the customers table.
 Make the column an `INT` and `NOT NULL` to start.

 #### HINTS